Gorbachev died shocked and bewildered by Ukraine conflict - interpreter

 "It was very obvious to us in our conversations with him that he was shocked and bewildered by what was happening (after Russian troops entered Ukraine in February) for all kinds of reasons.
 He believed not just in the closeness of the Russian and Ukrainian people, he believed that those two nations were intermingled."

 President Vladimir Putin sent tens of thousands of troops into Ukraine on Feb.
-24 in what he called a "special military operation" to ensure Russia's security against an expanding NATO military alliance and to protect Russian-speakers.
+24 in what he called a "special military operation" which he said was needed to ensure Russia's security against an expanding NATO military alliance and to protect Russian-speakers.

-Kyiv says it is defending itself from an unprovoked imperial-style war of aggression and the West has imposed sweeping sanctions on Moscow to try to get Putin to pull his forces back, something he shows no sign of doing.
+Kyiv says it posed no threat and is now defending itself against an unprovoked imperial-style war of aggression.
+The West has imposed sweeping sanctions on Moscow to try to get Putin to pull his forces back, something he shows no sign of doing.

 In photographs of 1980s summits with U.S. President Ronald Reagan, the bald, moustachioed figure of Palazhchenko can be seen time and again at Gorbachev's side, leaning in to capture and relay every word.